Trends

 Does the proportion of people with disability who do not need additional aids vary by sex?

 The data in the graph and the table below show the proportion of people with disability (of all ages) who do not need additional aids, for males and females.
-In 2018, 95% of males and 93% of females with disability did not need additional aids.
+In 2022, 91% of both males and females with disability did not need additional aids.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview